cgencer/leon/README.md

 react-native run-android
 ```

+## Modifying code

+All application code are located under /client/MobileApp/src
+Most of the tool is at /client/MobileApp/src/scenes/Main/scenes/Users which hold the main chart plotting page.

 ## Server

 The server is located on heroku.
 I mostly bypassed all login functions (remarked them), which can be activated on a real-login step when needed.